Dinner with Daughters

 "Oh," she said, and Rachel could hear the grin in her voice.

-After she felt they'd had sufficient time to soak in the pleasant moment, the brunette grumbled, "I, on the other hand, have only met your mother once, and our interaction was limited to about two minutes."
+After she felt they'd had sufficient time to soak in the pleasant moment, Rachel grumbled, "I, on the other hand, have only met your mother once, and our interaction was limited to about two minutes."

 "After which she absolutely loved you," Quinn reminded her.
 "And you're the one who's always saying the first impression is the most important part.
 It can only go uphill from here."